Cost & Coverage

 These are typically areas near the high-desert regions of the western U.S. that experience rapid snowmelt and subsequent water runoff.

-If you are considering flood insurance, don’t wait until flood season to buy it, as there’s a 30-day waiting period before policies can take affect.
-If you’re on the fence about flood coverage for your home, talk to a licensed representative from Policygenius who can offer coverage recommendations based on your home’s location and build.
+If you are considering flood insurance, don’t wait until flood season to buy it, as there’s a30-day waiting period before policies can take effect.
+If you’re on the fence about flood coverage for your home, talk to a licensed representative at Policygenius who can offer coverage recommendations based on your home’s location and build.